 Displays the metadata for the Harmony scene.
-Each entry has a name and a val Scene Metadata Metadata De escription quideList This is a node in which the guides created in the Guide View are stored.
-This can be ignored. name and a value.
-Typically, metadata for for the currently selected layer.
-Each metadata entry has a r a node includes the following entries: Node Metadata Metadata game.isAnchor When set to On, this sets the selected layer as an anchor.
+Each entry has a name and a value.
+Typically, metadata for a scene includes the following entry: Scene Metadata Metadata Description guideList This is a node in which the guides created in the Guide View are stored.
+This can be ignored.
+Displays the metadata for the currently selected layer.
+Each metadata entry has a name and a value.
+Typically, metadata for a node includes the following entries: Metadata Description Node Metadata game.isAnchor When set to On, this sets the selected layer as an anchor.
 This means that, in Unity, the layer's pivot will be an anchor to which props can be attached.
 A prop will follow its anchor's movement. game.isProp When set to On, this sets the selected layer as a prop.
-In Unity, a prop can be attached to an anchor to follow its movement. game. <metadata< td="">name> When a layer has the game.isProp property, you can add any metadata node to it provided that the name of the metadata node starts with game followed by a period (.).
-This metadata will be exported to the list of metadata values for the prop, which can be used in Unity.</metadata<> name> When a layer has the game.isProp property, you can add any metadata node to it provided that the name of the metadata node starts with game followed by a period (.).
+In Unity, a prop can be attached to an anchor to follow its movement. game. <metad< td="">ata name>When a layer has the game.isProp property, you can add any metadata node to it provided that the name of the metadata node starts with game followed by a period (.).
+This metadata will be exported to the list of metadata values for the prop, which can be used in Unity.</metad<> ata name> When a layer has the game.isProp property, you can add any metadata node to it provided that the name of the metadata node starts with game followed by a period (.).
 This metadata will be exported to the list of metadata values for the prop, which can be used in Unity.